chen42/slides/antiviral.md

 #### The <span id="yb"> Initiation </span> of Antiretroviral Therapy

-* Antiretroviral therapy (ART) is recommended for all persons with HIV to reduce morbidity and mortality (AI) and to prevent the transmission of HIV to others (AI).
+* Antiretroviral therapy (ART) is recommended for all persons with HIV
+	* reduce morbidity and mortality (AI)
+	* prevent the transmission of HIV to others (AI).

-* The Panel on Antiretroviral Guidelines for Adults and Adolescents recommends initiating ART immediately (or as soon as possible) after HIV diagnosis in order to increase the uptake of ART and linkage to care, decrease the time to viral suppression for individual patients, and improve the rate of virologic suppression among persons with HIV (AII).
+* The Panel recommends initiating ART immediately after HIV diagnosis
+	* increase the uptake of ART and linkage to care,
+	* decrease the time to viral suppression for individual patients,
+	* improve the rate of virologic suppression among persons with HIV (AII).

+* Educate patients (AIII)
-* When initiating ART, it is important to educate patients regarding the benefits of ART and to deploy strategies to optimize care engagement and treatment adherence (AIII).
+	* the benefits of ART
+	* to deploy strategies to optimize care engagement
+	* treatment adherence

-Rating of Recommendations: A = Strong; B = Moderate; C = Optional Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion
+Rating of Recommendations: A = Strong;
+Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion